Chances are, you’re not as familiar with lutein as you are, say, beta carotene.

 As with any supplement, zeaxanthin and lutein side effects need to be considered.
 Good news, adverse effects of lutein and zeaxanthin have not been reported (32).

 One large study did find some yellowing of the skin in those taking lutein and zeaxanthin supplements (33), not unlike when people eat a lot of alpha and beta-carotene containing foods (most common in heavy carrot juice drinkers).
 The colouring is not considered harmful.

 Although they can’t be converted into vitamin A, another important nutrient, they’re no shrinking violets.
 They are rock stars in their own right.

 A lot of different foods have lutein and zeaxanthin but they’re found in high amounts in dark-green and dark-green leafy vegetables.
 As an alternative, you can find them as supplements too.

-These carotenoids have a variety of health benefits, but are best know for their role in eye health and vision.
-Gaining traction though, is ongoing research that’s demonstrated a role for lutein and zeaxanthin in preserving cognitive function as we age.
+These carotenoids have a variety of health benefits but are best known for their role in eye health and vision.
+Gaining traction though is ongoing research that’s demonstrated a role for lutein and zeaxanthin in preserving cognitive function as we age.

 In addition to tempering inflammation, when consumed in optimal amounts, lutein and zeaxanthin protects your skin from UV radiation and may lower your risk for cancer.